The Hon. Minister Lily D’Ambrosio issued new Ministerial Directions to the ARCC on January 6, 2020.

 The Local Jobs First Act 2003 is Australia’s longest-standing industry participation legislation.
 It enables the Victorian Government to provide opportunities for local businesses and workers to supply into government projects.

-Click here to view of Reporting obligations under the Gifts, Benefits and Hospitality register.
+Click link above to view of Reporting obligations under the Gifts, Benefits and Hospitality policy.